imjustinzero/UAIU-LIVE/replit.md

 # UAIU Arcade - Multi-Game Pay-to-Play Platform

 ## Overview
 UAIU Arcade is a production-ready online multiplayer gaming platform featuring a pay-to-play model, real-time 1v1 matchmaking, and a credit-based economy.
 Players can purchase credits via Stripe, compete in server-authoritative matches across multiple games, and request payouts.
-Games run until natural completion based on scoring, with AI bot fallback after 1 second if no opponent is found.
-AI bots appear as real players with creative names.
-The platform prioritizes security, real-time performance, and a vibrant gaming experience, optimized for both mobile and desktop.
+Games run until natural completion based on scoring, with AI bot fallback after 10 seconds if no opponent is found.
+AI bots appear as real players with creative names and win ~87% of matches.
+Leaderboard hidden from non-logged-in users.
+New users receive 1 free credit immediately upon signup (no email verification required).

 ## Available Games
 1. **Pong**: Classic vertical paddle game with real-time physics